Estate parking consultation

 We need to make changes to the way we manage parking on estates because:

-• the current scheme is over 20 years old and needs to be modernised to allow the council to manage estate parking more effectively
+• the current scheme is over 20 years old and needs to be modernised to allow us to manage estate parking more effectively

 What will be new and different?